RCP and the communist logo (800 x 800 px) (5)

 The ruling class all over the world has used racism to divide and conquer.
 They have used it as a tool to justify subjugation, slavery, war and genocide.
 It is whipped up by the likes of Keir Starmer, in his attempt to scapegoat migrants to blame them for the crisis of capitalism — fuelling far-right pogroms in the process.
 De-colonialist academics suggest that, to fight the real, physical threat of racism, it is enough to dismantle racist language and ideas.

-In this session, Hamid Alizadeh, member of the International Secretariat of the Revolutionary Communist International, will introduce a discussion on how to really fight racism, by the methods of class struggle.
+In this session, Nelson Wan, executive committee member of the RCP, will introduce a discussion on how to really fight racism, by the methods of class struggle.

 Room: Sarah Fell